 When diagnosing a problem with the ignition, the first thing to note is that the ignition fault codes in your powertrain control module (PCM) are not related to the ignition key.
 Ignition fault codes are related to the air and fuel mixture inside your engine not combusting properly.

 Ignition Diagnostic Trouble Codes and What They Mean

-Ignition means the spark in the cylinder, which is applied at a specific time to create combustion.
+A vehicle with ignition has spark in the cylinder applied at a specific time to create combustion.

-These trouble codes are easy for first-time do-it-yourselfers to read and make sense of.
-For instance, a P0300 refers to a random cylinder misfire, meaning multiple cylinders are having an issue that could be related to the ignition.
+Cylinder misfire trouble codes are easy for first-time do-it-yourselfers to read and make sense of.
+For instance, a P0300 code refers to a random cylinder misfire, meaning multiple cylinders are having an issue that could be related to the ignition.
 A misfire is the improper firing of the spark/fuel/air in a cylinder.